KlausZhangjt/TSA-FX/docs/presentation/README.md

 sh generate.sh
 ```

-If success, the presentation will be open automatically in your browser.
+If success, the presentation will be opened automatically in your browser.

 ## View Online